As many at-risk residents struggle to buy groceries during the COVID-19 pandemic, the City of Bayonne has stepped in to help.

-Senior citizens are among the most vulnerable, at risk of contracting and facing serious complications from the virus.
-Most seniors and other vulnerable residents are afraid to go to supermarkets, according to Bayonne City Council President Sharon Ashe-Nadrowski.
+Senior citizens are among the most vulnerable, at risk of contracting and facing serious complications from COVID-19.
+Most seniors and other vulnerable residents are also afraid to go to supermarkets, according to City Council President Sharon Ashe-Nadrowski.

-Questions regarding this plan as well as requests for special assistance due to limited English proficiency or disabilities should be directed to Samantha Howard at firstname.lastname@example.org.
+Any general questions regarding the substantial amendment or proposed programming, as well as requests for special assistance related to limited English proficiency or disabilities, should be directed to Samantha Howard at firstname.lastname@example.org.

 For updates on this and other stories, check www.hudsonreporter.com and follow us on Twitter @hudson_reporter.
 Daniel Israel can be reached at email@example.com.